The Wyckoff Method: What It Is and How You Can Trade It

 5. Find your entry.
 Traders often enter on Tests or LPS/LPSYs.

 Despite nearly being a century old, Wyckoff’s logic in forex trading has helped traders around the world to develop trading strategies.
-It may form the basis of an effective strategy when combined with other types of technical analysis, such as harmonic patterns, indicators, and support/resistance.
-You may consider opening an FXOpen account today to start putting your knowledge to work.
+It may form the basis of an effective trading approach when combined with other types of technical analysis, such as harmonic patterns, indicators, and support/resistance levels.
+Open an FXOpen account today to put your knowledge to work and enjoy tight spreads, low commissions, and fast trade execution.

 This article represents the opinion of the Companies operating under the FXOpen brand only.
 It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice.